EquatorDev/Front-End-Style-Guide/README.md

 <a id="#perf"></a>
 ## Performance Techniques

-### Image Processing
+### Dynamic Image Processing

-You'll more than likely be building against a content management system
+You'll more than likely be building against a content management system.
+We cannot assume the website administrator will be uploading an image which is the optimal size.
+All content managed images should be processed through an image processing tool such as ImageGen.
+Images should be shrunk if larger than a predefined size.

+### Concatenation & Minification

+Multiple CSS and JavaScript files should be combined into as few files as possible.
+Many tools are available to allow this to happen on the fly e.g. ASP.Net's built in bundling or the DotLESS NuGet package.
+These tools also include the ability to minify the generated output to keep filesize as small as possible.

 ## Inspired by